SIMULIA Abaqus Performance Article

 Output is one of the most common hidden performance killers.
 Writing large field outputs too frequently can add significant time, especially for long nonlinear runs.

-• Use history output for a small set of key points or sets
+Limit history output to a small set of key points or sets.

 A simple rule is to record what will be used to make decisions, not everything that is available.